function61/gokit/mime/README.md

 $ go generate ./generator
 ```

-This updates and code generates our `db.go` from the source's head.
+This updates and code generates our `db.gen.go` from the source's head.
+Remember to
+`$ go fmt` before committing.

 Why?